 The Food Fairness Illawarra network

-The Food Fairness Illawarra network are a voluntary, not-for-profit alliance of community groups, individuals, agencies and government organisations, administered by Healthy Cities Illawarra, committed to good food for all.
+The Food Fairness Illawarra network is a voluntary, not-for-profit alliance of community groups, individuals, agencies and government organisations, administered by Healthy Cities Illawarra, committed to good food for all.
 A Coordination Group oversees the direction of the alliance, and working parties work in specific areas such as policy development, land use planning, and on-the-ground initiatives like community gardens and community cooking classes.

 Website: Food Fairness Illawarra